• Skip to primary navigation

 Ingredient Substitutions & Variations

-This plant-based tzatziki is pretty versatile, here's a few ideas for customizing ingredients to suit your personal preference:
+This vegan tzatziki recipe is pretty versatile, here's a few suggestions for customizing the ingredients to suit your personal preference:

-• Creamy base: I use Vegenaise, and we love it!
-It makes a thinner tzatziki sauce perfect for drizzling or as a slaw dressing.
-However, you can successfully sub in an equal amount of thick cashew cream or unsweetened Greek style vegan yogurt (coconut milk yogurt).
+• Creamy base: I use homemade vegan mayo or store bought Vegenaise!
+It makes a thinner tzatziki sauce perfect for drizzling or as a dairy free dressing (or leave it in the fridge for several days and it thickens up nicely).
+You can sub in an equal amount of thick cashew cream or plain, unsweetened Greek-style vegan yogurt for the mayo (recipes below).

-• Change up the acid: use white vinegar or apple cider vinegar or a combination with fresh lemon juice for different flavors and levels of tanginess.
+• Change up the acid: Use white vinegar, red wine vinegar or apple cider vinegar or a combination of vinegar and fresh lemon juice for different levels of tanginess.

-• Play with herbs: dill, parsley or mint are great choices.
+• Play with herbs: Dill, parsley or mint are great choices.
+Use fresh herbs for the best flavor!

-• Make it spicy: we sometimes add a tablespoon of sriracha for a hit of heat (especially to slather on burgers and sandwiches).
+• Make it spicy: We sometimes add a squirt of sriracha for a hit of heat (especially when slathering on BBQ burgers and sandwiches).

-Super easy and fuss free to make, all you need is one bowl and 5 minutes to make this creamy vegan tzatziki sauce/drizzle/dressing.
-Here's the method:
+Super easy and fuss free to make, all you need is one bowl and less than 10 minutes to make this creamy restaurant-worthy, vegan tzatziki sauce.
+Here's an overview of the instructions:

 Diced cucumbers on a cutting board with a knife.